Mexico : Safety by City

 TRANSPORT & TAXIS RISK : MEDIUM

-Public transportation in Mexico in general, is the primary places where pickpockets operate.
-You should always try to call your reliable taxi driver instead of hailing one on the streets, and be especially careful on railway and bus stations.
+Public transportation in Mexico, in general, is the primary place where pickpockets operate.
+You should always try to call your reliable taxi driver instead of hailing one on the streets and be especially careful on railway and bus stations.